-- As the founder of Plot, I am excited to announce that from now the editors will publish new contributions on a regular basis.
+- As the founder of Plot, I am excited to announce that we will now publish contributions on a regular basis.
 Upcoming contributions will include Sebastian Loewe, Barbara Buchmaier & Christine Woditschka, and Avi Alpert & Rit Premnath.
 If you don’t want to miss the new line up, subscribe to Plot’s mailing list!

 - March - June 2016

 - Process Space Residency, NYC